maoxuli/portfolio.maoxuli.com/_posts/2013-06-11-network-programming-marshalling-and-unmarshalling-of-protocol-message.md

 # Marshalling and Unmarshalling

 These are jargon used in object-oriented programming and networking programming.
 In a few words, "marshalling" refers to the process of encoding the data or the object into a byte sequence, and "unmarshalling" is the reverse process of decoding the byte sequence beack to their original data or object.
-Accordingly, {% highlight cpp %}Message::toBuffer(){% endhighlight %} will do marshalling and {% highlight cpp %}Message::fromBuffer(){% endhighlight %} will do unmarshalling.
+Accordingly, Message::toBuffer() will do marshalling and Message::fromBuffer() will do unmarshalling.

 Obviously, a straight-forward way to do marshalling and unmarshalling is to read and write the memory field by field, as is shown below: